 With the impact of COVID-19 having resulted in restrictions of movement and lock-downs in many countries, the prevalence of Online Therapy to provide ongoing support amidst the global pandemic has come to the fore.

 Online Therapy is a platform that will allow continued mental health support through online Psychotherapy, Play Therapy, Parental Guidance and even Group Therapy.
 This support is not limited to existing clients as intake interviews can also be conducted online.
 I have made the decision to move my practice online, therefore, allowing greater access to therapy and the support it provides in a time where many may feel heightened anxiety, depression and other mental health difficulties.

 What does this mean for “traditional” Therapy?

 This means that you and your child(ren) will still have access to therapeutic support from your home.
-As we are no longer able to engage in face-to-face meetings due to lock-down restrictions for the time being, online therapy can be used as an interim measure to ensure that you and your family have access to support from a trained professional.
-This means that when restrictions are lifted, online therapy can continue if you so wish.
+Online therapy can be used to ensure that you and your family have access to support from a trained professional regardless of location.

 What do you need to engage in Online Therapy?